mdu02/gci-OSGeo-WMSTutorial/README.md

 # gci-OSGeo-WMSTutorial

-This page serves as a tutorial to illustrate the creation of a web map which displays WMS files.
+This page serves as a tutorial to illustrate the creation of a web map which displays WMS files, on Windows.

 # Installing Docker